Xi Jinping Thought on Strengthening the Military: History

 Xi Jinping Thought on Strengthening the Military was first established during the 19th National Congress of the Chinese Communist Party, held in October 2017, which also established its reading role in national defense and military construction.
 Xi Jinping's report to the National Congress established the goal of strengthening the military in the new era as "building a people's army that obeys the Party's command, that can win battles, and has a good style, and building the people's army into a world-class army".
 The Party Congress also incorporated Xi Jinping Thought on Strengthening the Military into the CCP Constitution.

 The Research Center for Xi Jinping Thought on Strengthening the Military was launched in Beijing in May 2019.
-In January 2024, President Xi Jinping signed a revision of the regulations on military legislation in China, which took effect in March 2024.
+In January 2024, Chairman of the Central Military Commission Xi Jinping signed a revision of the regulations on military legislation in China, which took effect in March 2024.
 The new regulations "implement Xi Jinping Thought on Strengthening the Military".
 The Thought is among the content that is mandatory for soldiers of the People's Liberation Army to study.